What is brand experience?

 It’s obvious who customer experience and employee experience programs focus on, and these are easily measurable using feedback surveys at touchpoints to collect and analyze actionable data.

-But what if the brand/customer relationship could be such that people are so connected with the brand that they feel they belong to it, they’re part of the ‘family’, willing to share in the brand triumphs and to forgive minor transgressions?
-The word ‘feel’ is important here.
-Brand experience is all about helping your customers form an emotional connection.
+What if your brand/customer relationship could be such that people are so connected with the brand that they feel they belong to it – that they’re part of the ‘family’, willing to share in the brand’s triumphs and forgive minor transgressions?
+The word ‘feel’ is important here; brand experience is all about helping your customers form that emotional connection.